-First and foremost, you have to notice the injury and this comes from not only recognising a difference in their walk but also listening out for the foot dragging.
+First and foremost, you have to notice the injury and this comes from not only recognizing a difference in their walk but also listening out for the foot-dragging.
 If you have laminate flooring especially, most owners report the dragging sound and say this was the first sign that made them aware of the issue.
 From here, you need to take them to the vet otherwise the issue will only get worse.

 If Knuckling Toes are Left Untreated

 For some owners, they adopt the mindset of ‘if we keep an eye on it, it will probably go away’.
 Although this can work for minor issues, knuckling toes is a neurological condition which means there is no ‘going away’.
 Therefore, your vet will need to see your dog before the dragging leads to wounds and sensitivity in the whole region.
 With this in mind, the solution needs to be here and now.

 In truth, the chosen solution will entirely depend on the cause of the issue.
 Sadly, degenerative spinal injuries have very little treatment opportunities because the damage has already been done from within.
 In these scenarios, your vet will suggest using a BT Pull to provide protection and comfort for the paw.
 If the damage is lighter and can be healed, the BT Pull can be used once again until full healing.

 With Balto, you have a range of products developed by experts who are helping your dog to recover or at least cope with the issue as best as possible.
 By holding the paw in its natural position, it prevents further damage and wounds on the top of the foot.